Vetiver, a fresh and elegant ingredient

 Haitian Vetiver, is particularly woody and smoky, with subtle green and vegetal nuances as well as a surprising nutty and grapefruit facet.

-It goes without saying that Vetiver is a must in the perfumer's organ!
+It goes without saying that this exotic raw material is a must in the perfumer's organ!

 In Flash Back, we are enveloped in a vaporous cloud of Haitian Vetiver essence (Chrysopogon zizanoide).